 Here I channel my inner “old man”.
 In this scenario, I envision a very excitable, young teenager and an overwhelmed but in-control dad, who breaks the news to her with tough love and momentarily questions his judgement as she storms out.
 As always, I deviate from the script significantly, but the bones are there.
 In any case, this is much more casual than the other performances.
 If you like deep, heavy subject matter, then do watch the other three.

-Here I play as Tom, a veteran recounting some of his experiences from having served in Iraq, in the monologue, “Fighting In Iraq”, written by Joseph Arnone.
+Playing as “Tom”, a veteran recounting some of his experiences from having served in Iraq, in the monologue, “Fighting In Iraq”, written by Joseph Arnone.
 In the author’s words:

 “In this monologue, Tom talks to a few friends at a bar about his experiences fighting in Iraq.”
 Note I use many ad-libs in this one and some improv to promote my immersion in the character– does not line up with script in some parts.